-Sexual harassment is illegal and not tolerated in any workplace.
-Even though this is widely known throughout corporate America and all over the world, sexual harassment in the work place is still a problem.
+Sexual Harassment in the Workplace is illegal and not tolerated.
+Even though this is widely known throughout corporate America and all over the world, sexual harassment in the workplace is still a problem.
 All too often, people undergo the stress of dealing with someone’s harassment because they don’t know how to report the problem.
 Another fear is that they will get fired or exiled by other co-workers.
 Regardless of the worry, it is always recommended to report such problems as soon as they happen in order to avoid escalating any further trouble.

 It’s estimated that fifty percent of women and twenty percent of men have experienced sexual harassment at work.
 Although sexual harassment is more often aimed towards women, men have been victimized as well.
 Sexual Harassment can inflict serious damage on an organization’s productivity and morale.
 The victim is constantly distracted by the fear of another encounter with their attacker.
 Therefore, the quality of work may diminish putting other workers at risk of losing their jobs.
 An individual named in a Sexual Harassment complaint could lose their job, their reputation and even their career.

 Legal Dictionary states the sexual harassment definition as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that tends to create a hostile or offensive work environment.
 According to the Unites States Equal Employment Opportunity Commission, It is unlawful to harass a person because of that person’s sex.
 Harassment can include “sexual harassment” or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Regardless of the form of sexual harassment, it is illegal to purposefully harass someone at work in order to gain any type of sexual favor.
 Many cases are often never reported because of fear of embarrassment or termination.